chetan-plrch/CS-515-Project-1/README.md

 #### Where are they in the map:
 ```
-# This room contains the winning condition:
+# This room contains the losing condition:
 {
 		"name": "Whispering Library",
 		"desc": "You walk into an library that feels like it's straight out of a ghost story.
 Dusty bookcases line the walls, and a haunted wooden table occupies the center of the room.
 Ghostly armchairs are scattered around the room.",